Crossmint/sheets-no-code-minter/README.md

 *Action still pending*
 - This is normal for blockchain transactions
 - The script will retry up to 5 times with 5-second intervals

-*Script authorization required*
-- First-time users need to authorize the script
-- Click "Advanced" → "Go to [script name] (unsafe)" → "Allow"
-- This is a one-time setup per user